 In a typical school year, student interns from surrounding colleges and universities are placed at NYCACS for either a series of observations and/or a hands-on training and practice period.
 NYCACS has formed working relationships with several sending institutions.
 Student interns are interviewed and are expected to meet all professional standards.
 The internship placements are competitive and highly sought after.

-In the 2023-23 school year, three student interns were placed.
+In the 2023-24 school year, there were two student interns placed over the summer, meeting the goal.